rhondakremer/git-destroy/README.md

 # git-destroy

-That was a whatever commit, this one is better
+That was a whatasdf better
 Changes to the test

-More changes to the readme

-Stop no more changes please
+S'''top no more changes please

+I try

-I try all the time
+ all the time

+ as \n {
+     df